bhaskatripathi/pdfGPT/README.md

 ### How to use it?

-1. Run `lc-serve deploy local api` on one terminal.
+1. Run `lc-serve deploy local api` on one terminal to expose the app as API using langchain-serve.
 2. Run `python app.py` on another terminal.
 3. Open `http://localhost:7860` on your browser and interact with the app.
 4. Deploy the app on Cloud using `lc-serve deploy jcloud api` & share your app with the world.